jsenaribeiro/reactful/web/doc/SLIDEME.md

 - stateful object
 - **data binding**

-Reactive data binding simplifies controlled and uncontrolled components with a data props that receives a stateful object, and a bind props that get its field name, mapping in background the value and event fields.
+reactful data binding simplifies controlled and uncontrolled components with a data props that receives a stateful object, and a bind props that get its field name, mapping in background the value and event fields.

 <!-- transition: coverflow -->